Introduction on how to Move WordPress Site To New Domain

 When logged in, duplicator would prompt you to save your permanent links.
 Ensure you do this so as to preserve your sites search traffic.

-Putting Finishing Touches When Moving The Website To A New Domain
+Putting Finishing Touches When Migrating WordPress To A New Domain

 1. Handle 301 Redirects Properly